Case Study

 Overview

-During the pandemic in March 2020, Pakistan and MENA region went under lockdown.
+During the pandemic in March 2020, Pakistan and the MENA region went under lockdown.
 Customers could not hail a ride and the captain accepts the ride.
-Careem’s motive was to make sure the captain and their passenger feel safe and trusted.
+Careem’s motive was to make sure the captain and their passengers feel safe and trusted.

 Problem